ministryofjustice/modernisation-platform/.github/ISSUE_TEMPLATE/story-template.md

 <!-- Describe the value and purpose of the changes -->

-## Questions / Assumptions / Hypothesis
+## Assumptions / Hypothesis / Questions / Unknowns

 <!-- Additional information to explain approach taken
 ### Hypothesis